imagingbook/dl4j-minimal-examples/README.md

 # dl4j-minimal-examples
-Minimal examples to get started with deeplearning4j
+Minimal examples and setup to get started with deeplearning4j in Eclipse.